Flow Measurement Questions: Preparing for Field Instrumentation Interview then read this article about flow measurement and test yourself.

 Flow compensation is the act of determining the degree to which a particular volumetric flow rate would change if the temperature and/or pressure were to change.

-The generated EMF is proportional to the magnetic flux density, B, the velocity of conductor v and the length of the conductor l.
-In the flow meter the magnetic field is generated by exciting the coils and the conductor is the liquid itself, under measurement with the length equal to the diameter of pipe.
+The generated EMF is proportional to the magnetic flux density, B, the velocity of conductor v, and the length of the conductor l.
+In the flow meter the magnetic field is generated by exciting the coils and the conductor is the liquid itself, under measurement with a length equal to the diameter of the pipe.

 Thus EMF = B.v.d,

-where d is the diameter of the inner wall of flow meter.
+where d is the diameter of the inner wall of the flow meter.

 What is the level of conductivity required for the liquid under measurement to get satisfactory operation of the meter?

-In general the electrical conductivity of liquid under measurement should have minimum of 5 micro siemens per cm. conductivity.
+In general, the electrical conductivity of liquid under measurement should have a minimum of 5 micro Siemens per cm. conductivity.

-But carefully designed transmitters and primary flow sensors, like Manas, can measure flow rate of liquids having conductivity as low as 1 micro siemens per cm.
+But carefully designed transmitters and primary flow sensors, like Manas, can measure the flow rate of liquids having conductivity as low as 1 micro Siemens per cm.

-Can Electromagnetic Flow meter be used for measurement of flow of liquids like Petrol, Diesel, Kerosene, and Various types of oil, Edible oil or other organic solvents?
+Can an Electromagnetic Flow meter be used for the measurement of the flow of liquids like Petrol, Diesel, Kerosene, Various types of oil, Edible oil, or other organic solvents?

-As explained in question 2 above, the required conductivity of liquid is at least 1 micro siemens per cm.
-The conductivity of liquids under question are nearing to almost zero.
+As explained in question 2 above, the required conductivity of the liquid is at least 1 micro Siemens per cm.
+The conductivity of the liquids under question is nearing almost zero.

 E.g. the conductivity of kerosene is in Pico Siemens, where even carefully designed meters also cannot measure the liquid flow.